koztay/development-notes/django-tricks.md

 **<a name='1'></a> 1.
 Template adlandırma :**
 *Basically you have three types of templates:*
-1. Templates that were meant to be extended,like our base.html template.
+1. Templates that were meant to be extended, like our base.html template.
 Name it __base.html
-2. Templates that are meant to be included,like our payments/cardform.html template.
+2. Templates that are meant to be included, like our payments/cardform.html template.
 Name it _cardform.html

 **<a name='2'></a>2. github 'dan (remote repo) daha önce yüklenmiş dosyayı silme :**